sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 * A good starting point to build upon your *own* Red Hat Satellite 6 concept

 # Introduction
-Red Hat Satellite 6 (I'll use Satellite from now on) is a systems management product, which allows administrators to build, deploy and configure Linux systems and manage the deployed systems lifecycle.
+Red Hat Satellite 6 (I'll use Satellite from now on) is a systems management product, which allows administrators to build, deploy and configure Linux systems and manage the deployed systems life cycle.
-Satellite is mainly build around Red Hat Enterprise Linux (RHEL) based distributions, but the included upstream products support many more distributions, such as Debian- or Suse Enterprise Linux (SLES) based distributions.
+Satellite is mainly build around Red Hat Enterprise Linux (RHEL) based distributions, but the included upstream products support many more distributions, such as Debian- or SUSE Enterprise Linux (SLES) based distributions.
 Satellite contains - as most Red Hat products - many upstream products such as:
 - [The Foreman](https://theforeman.org/)
 - [Katello](https://github.com/Katello/katello)